 - 27.1.
-Dorset LEP is committed to reporting on the successes of delivery over a financial year.
-This is done through the Annual Report. - 27.2.
+Dorset LEP is committed to reporting on the successes of delivery over a financial year and this is achieved through the Annual Report. - 27.2.
 Dorset LEP's current annual report and past copies are published on the Dorset LEP website.
-On this page, you can view the latest Annual Report as well as past copies.